EphemeralSpace/docs/src/design/masks/crew/amnesiac.md

 ## Concept

 The Amnesiac has no objectives, abilities, items, or background.. at first.
 After 10-20 minutes, the Amnesiac suddenly remembers their true self, generating a backstory, relationships, and **a new mask**, random from any of the troupes present in the round.
-They inherit all objectives and abilities of this new mask and must now be careful to not make their new knowledge too obvious while still completing their true objectives.
+They inherit all objectives and abilities of this new mask and must now be careful to not make their new knowledge too obvious while completing their true objectives.

 ## Abilities

 The Amnesiac inherits all abilities from their new mask once the time comes.
-If their new mask has items, the Amnesiac will receive a prompt informing them that they now remember the location of a cache of supplies placed sometime before they lost their memory, or by an ally.
-This uses the same system as [traitor](../traitors.md) caches.
+If their new mask has items, the Amnesiac will receive a prompt informing them that they now remember the location of a cache of supplies placed sometime before they lost their memory, perhaps by an ally.
+This uses the same system as [Traitor](../traitors.md) caches.
 This cache only spawns once the Amnesiac remembers, and contains the items they would normally have received at roundstart.

 ## Gameplay